 Other Grant Opportunities

 In addition to our priority grantmaking, we offer other funding opportunities.
-Through funds like the FEDCO Charitable Foundation, J.B. & Emily Van Nuys Charities and the Thelma Pearl Howard Foundation, we offer grants that support a variety of approaches and issue areas.
+Through funds like the FEDCO Charitable Foundation and the Thelma Pearl Howard Foundation, we offer grants that support a variety of approaches and issue areas.
 Through our Program Related Investment loans, we seek to expand the pool of lending capital available to build the capacity of Los Angeles nonprofits.
 Each opportunity has different timelines, requirements and goals, so please read the information provided carefully.

 - FEDCO Charitable Foundation